That’s how much it takes to replace the average worker in the United States.

 Our previous research revealed that nearly 70% of employees feel as though there aren’t enough hours in the week to do their jobs.

 Having too much work on their plates week in and week out isn’t exactly motivating, to say the least.
-Overworked employees will often jump ship to join companies that understand the importance of work-life balance.
+When employees are overworked, it often leads to higher-stress levels and employee burnout.

-Use anonymous pulse surveys to figure out whether your employees believe they are responsible for too much work each week.
-If the bulk of your staff indicates they're overworked, it may be time to hire new employees or at least bring freelancers into the mix.
+Use anonymous pulse surveys to figure out whether your employees feel they are responsible for too much work each week.
+If the bulk of your staff indicates they're overworked, it may be time to hire more employees—or at least bring freelancers into the mix.

 02. Team members are treated differently

-03. Workers like making money
+03. Workers like making money and want better benefits

 04. Company culture is toxic

-Work culture is strongly correlated with employee happiness.
+Workplace culture is strongly correlated with employee happiness.
 When workers love their company’s culture, they’re happier and more productive.
 When they dislike the company culture, they’re miserable and unmotivated.

 Take a look around.
 Do your employees seem happy?
 Or do they seem to be going through the motions?
 If your culture leaves something to be desired, take proactive steps to improve it.
 An easy first step is to use pulse surveys to get feedback from your employees.

 05. Employees hate their bosses

-If you notice that a lot of your employees who work under a specific manager are jumping ship, it’s not because your company is so awesome and they simply can’t keep up with it.
-It’s because the manager is terrible.
+If you notice that a lot of your employees who work under a specific manager are jumping ship more than others, your company might not be the cause.
+It’s probably because the manager is terrible.
 Remember, people quit their bosses—not their companies.

 06. There aren’t enough career development opportunities

 Employees want to develop professionally.
 They want opportunities to advance their careers—not just crank out work for the sole benefit of their employer’s wallet.

 07. Employees aren’t recognized for their hard work

 If your organization is experiencing high turnover, chances are you’re guilty of at least some of the above.
-The good news is that you have the ability to make changes that should encourage employees to stick around for the long haul.
+The good news is that you have the ability to make changes that should encourage your employees to stick around for the long haul.

 - 3 Subtle Signs You Need to Revisit Your Employee Retention Strategy